Course on CUDA Programming on NVIDIA GPUs, July 24-28, 2023

 and foreign universities

-- £2500 for those from industry
+- £2500 for those from industry and foreign government labs

 Anyone with a status which does not fit into one of the categories above,

-including those outside the UK who are not from a university or company,
+including those outside the UK who are not from a university, company or

-should contact me
+government lab, should contact me

 (mike.giles@maths.ox.ac.uk)